 The project team uses the evaluation criteria to screen the alternatives developed in Point 2.
 The public and affected agencies provide input on which alternatives should be further in the Draft EIS.
-Identify Alternatives to Be Evaluated in the Draft EIS

 Screen alternatives using criteria

 Evaluate and select alternatives to be evaluated in Draft EIS